🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 Speak your answers aloud

-If emotions feel intense, take a break and return when you feel grounded.
-Shadow work should always feel like a process of self-understanding, not self-criticism.
+If a question feels overwhelming, step away and return when you feel grounded.
+Shadow work should support self-understanding, not emotional overwhelm.

 🌘 Shadow Work Questions About Emotional Triggers